IntelliJr/utctf-2024/OSINT (all 3 parts).md

 ![](media/osint/cimarron-maps.png)

 Now, this is where my solution falls short of perfect.
-According to a UTCTF admin, by using all the hints available, it was possible to narrow the list down to a single location.
-However, I was not able to do that, so I had to try and submit all the possible locations.
-The correct city turned out to be Raton, which had only one zip code.
+By using all the provided hints, it was possible to narrow the list down to a single location, however, I was not able to do that, so I had to try and submit all possible zip codes for Springer, Raton, and Aztec.
+The correct city turned out to be Raton, which also had only one zip code.
 Flag: `Raton,NM,87740`.
 # OSINT 3
 - Solves: 96